 Magali Gentric, and her partner artist Jason Waterhouse, run a seminal arts and retail space called Stockroom Kyneton and a clothing outlet called No Town.
-Magali talked to CW about her love of web and product design, contemporay art and a cinema classic called 2001: A Space Odyssey.
+Magali talked to Calder Western about her love of web and product design, contemporay art and a cinema classic called 2001: A Space Odyssey.

 I understand that you were involved in web design initially, even lecturing on the subject at Swinburne Institute, is this right?
 Is this an area you are still actively involved in?

 I have always been passionate about design, but it was not until arriving in Australia, from France, that I made design my vocation.
 After completing a degree in web design, and a strong career doing freelance web design work, I began teaching at Swinburne University.
 My strength at the time was web coding, an eye for composition and minimal design, as well as attention to detail - down to the pixel!
 I became known around the uni as "Mrs Pixel". (laughs)

 Daily, graphic and web design skills are in constant use at Stockroom.
 A big part of my time is spent creating the many design components for the gallery, from the invites, to the website and everything in between.
 It is an especially important part of the business to project, in the best possible light, the incredible talent we have the pleasure to represent.
 This opportunity is absolutely one of my highlights of the day and I thank my lucky stars often that I have set up a world where I can live my passions daily.